moofik/laravel-resource-extensions/README.md

 }
 ```

 By the way, we also can use transformers with ExtendableResourceCollection subclasses (see 1.)
-In that case policy will be applied to every underlying resource of RestrictableResource subclass.
+In that case transformer will be applied to every underlying resource of RestrictableResource subclass.
 Below is how we use it inside controller methods:
 ```php
 public function allRequests(Guard $guard, RepairOffersRepository $repairOfferRepository) {